trademindx/blog/_posts/2018-02-15-how-to-buy-tmx-tokens.markdown

 - Transfer your Ether from Coinbase to your MyEtherWallet
 - [Register for TMX Token pre-sale][register]
 - We will send you a notification when the token pre-sale starts and you can use your Ether to buy TMX tokens
-- We will then send TMX tokens straight to your wallet
+- We will then send TMX tokens straight to your MyEtherWallet wallet
 - We hope you found this guide useful!
 Any questions please let us know!

 To your investing success,